Security-Onion-Solutions/securityonion-docs/grid.rst

 Disk Usage Root
 ~~~~~~~~~~~~~~~

 The ``Disk Usage Root`` field shows the percentage of the root OS disk utilization, as well as the total capacity of that disk (or partition).
-When this value is consistently in the red it can lead to problems including being unable to upgrade OS packages and Security Onion, the inability to save system logs, and other critical issues.
+If this value is consistently in the red, then it can lead to problems including being unable to upgrade OS packages and Security Onion, the inability to save system logs, and other critical issues.

 Disk Usage NSM
 ~~~~~~~~~~~~~~~

 The ``Disk Usage NSM`` field shows the percentage of the NSM disk utilization, as well as the total capacity of that disk (or partition).
-When this value is consistently in the red it can lead to problems including being unable to ingest new events, store PCAP on disk, detect anomalous events, and other critical issues.
+If this value is consistently in the red, then it can lead to problems including being unable to ingest new events, store PCAP on disk, detect anomalous events, and other critical issues.

 Elastic Storage Used
 ~~~~~~~~~~~~~~~~~~~~